bspear8/TCCart/Project1/ProjectPlan.md

 ###### Exit Criteria
 All units of code are written and testing is complete.

-### Integration:
+### Integrate:

+###### Description
--Desc: The units of code are integrated into a single product and then the product as a whole is tested.
+The units of code are integrated into a single product and then the product as a whole is tested.

+###### Entrance Critera
--Entrance Critera: All units of code are written and testing is complete.
+All units of code are written and testing is complete.

+###### Exit Criteria
--Exit Criteria: The product is integrated and is fully functional with no known errors.
+The product is integrated and is fully functional with no known errors.

-### Deployment:
+### Deploy Code:

+###### Desc:

--Desc: The product is released to the customer.
+The product is released to the customer.
 In this case, the product github commit code is submitted to tsquare by the project manager.

+###### Entrance Critera

--Entrance Critera: The product is integrated and is fully functional with no known errors.
+The product is integrated and is fully functional with no known errors.

+###### Exit Criteria

--Exit Criteria: Successful project submission.
+Successful project submission.

 ### Maintenance:

+###### Description

--Desc: This process phase is purely notional for the purposes of this project.
+This process phase is purely notional for the purposes of this project.
 Post release the team would normally support the code for a specified length of time, fixing any newly discovered errors or modifying the project to meet new             customer needs.

+###### Entrance Criteria

--Entrance Criteria: This phase begins immediately following product release.
+This phase begins immediately following product release.

+###### Exit Criteria

--Exit Criteria: After pre-agreed upon period of time has expired or the product is no longer used by the customer.
+After pre-agreed upon period of time has expired or the product is no longer used by the customer.

 ## 3 Team